maxrodrigo/maxrodrigo.github.io/content/curriculum-vitae.md

 ## Summary

-I'm a Senior Cloud Architect and Security Researcher with 15+ experience on Software Development and Design.
+I'm a Senior Cloud Architect and Security Researcher with a strong background on Software Engineering.
-Over the past 20 year, I've been a Sysadmin, Cloud Architect, Software Engineer, teacher and Team Leader.
+Over the past 20 year, I've been a Sysadmin, Cloud Architect, Software Engineer, teacher and team leader.
 I'm currently working as a Senior Cloud Architect, designing High Availability and Scalability infrastructures on AWS.
 I’m a self-disciplined, fast learner, and a true believer that everything can be done.